soorajtom/lwip-hurd-doc/files/port/netif/hurdethif.c.md

     void
     hurdethif_input (struct netif *netif, struct net_rcv_msg *msg)

+This function attaches the new packet to the pbuf chain and calls input function of the netif.
+TODO: attaching to pbuff chain

 #### hurdethif_demuxer() ####

     int
     hurdethif_demuxer (mach_msg_header_t * inp, mach_msg_header_t * outp)

+This is the demuxer function that handles all the incoming RPCs from the device.
+First, it extracts the local port to which the mesasge was sent.
+This port is then matched with available interfaces.
+If a matching interface is not found, 1 is returned.
+Otherwise, *hurdethif_input* is called with the corresponding interafce and the message.

 #### hurdethif_device_update_mtu() ####